 For example, LeadFeeder, a lead intelligence tool, plugs into your website and gives you detailed data about your site visitors - the traffic source, visited pages, and even demographic/firmographic data.

-Combined with the data you collected above, this can be a great way to get in-depth insight about your leads.
+Combined with the data you collected above, this can be a great way to get an in-depth insight into your leads.